MalaganMan/Panels/JaniKasurinen/README.md

 - 2024 July 27th: Arpeggio Editor added, minor updates and bug fixes.
 All Notes linked to last arp tabs matrix.
 - 2024 August 1st: Arpeggio Editor fixed (not fully propbably) and some other advance done.
 - 2024 August 5th: Arpeggio Editor fixed (fully propbably).
+- 2024 August 6th: Tested and Pitch offset % removed from Arp values.

 "Korg Prophecy Editor.bpanelz" has surely still many bugs and only few modulators are now fetched from the program bulk dump, but likewise to Z1 panel file handling and sysex-dumping works fully already.
 - BACKUP ALL YOUR PROPHECY VOICES AND SETTINGS BEFORE USING THIS PANEL!